Where can I work as a payroll clerk?

 In order to become a certified payroll clerk, you need education, on-the-job training, and successful completion of an industry-recognized certification exam.
 Through Penn Foster's Payroll Clerk Program, you'll get online training and learn essential skills relevant to the job.
-Upon graduation, you will be eligible to sit for the National Bookkeepers Association's Payroll certification exam.
+Upon graduation, you will be eligible to sit for the National Association of Certified Public Bookkeepers (NACPB) Payroll certification exam.

 What are the job duties and responsibilities of a payroll clerk?

 Payroll clerks compile and process employee payroll and timecard data, ensuring that workers are paid appropriately.
 Responsibilities include

 - Reviewing timesheets, work charts, wage computation, and other information to detect and reconcile payroll discrepancies.

 - Compiling employee time, production, and payroll data from timesheets and other records.